OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 * You wish to migrate CaC projects, as the Import/Export tool does not support CaC projects
 * You wish to recreate targets, as the Import/Export tool does not migrate targets
+* You wish to "own" the intermediate format used for the migration, as the Import/Export tool uses an undocumented JSON formation

 ## Limitations of Octoterra and migrating projects between instances